IBM/IPC-graph-data/README.md

 # IPC: A Graph Data Set Compiled from International Planning Competitions

 This repository provides the data set, named IPC, for the evaluation of machine learning methods on graphs.
 It contains 2439 labeled graphs, presplit for training/validation/testing.
 The node counts have a highly skewed distribution, ranging from less than ten to a few hundred thousands.
-This data set was initially used to study graph neural networks for AI planning; see [Ma et al. (2018)](#Ma2018).
-It serves as a benchmark data set for graph representation learning and other machine learning tasks.
+The labels correspond to a total time it takes each planner to solve the corresponding planning task; see [Katz et al. (2018)](#Katz2018) and [(Sievers et al. 2019)](#Sievers2019).
+The graphs in this data set were initially used to study graph neural networks for AI planning; see [Ma et al. (2018)](#Ma2018).
+The entire data set serves as a benchmark data set for graph representation learning and other machine learning tasks.

 ## <a id="background"></a>Background